njamesgeorge1223/Precipitation-Analysis-from-Weather-Stations-using-SQLAlchemy/SurfsUp/README.md

 # Honolulu Hawaii Climate Analysis

-In this project I analyze precipitation data collected by weather stations in Honolulu, Hawaii.
-To accomplish this task, I use SQLAlchemy ORM queries, Pandas, and Matplotlib in the IPython notebook, ClimatePy.ipynb.
+In this project I analyze precipitation data collected by weather stations in Honolulu, Hawaii using SQLAlchemy Object Relational Model (ORM) queries, Pandas, and Matplotlib in the IPython notebook, ClimatePy.ipynb.
 From these queries, I created an API in Python using Flask for later development.